 “The Jewish Community Relations Council (JCRC) works within the Jewish and broader communities in St. Louis to enhance cooperation with other religious, racial, ethnic and civic groups; foster a just, democratic and pluralistic society; and promote the security of Israel and Jews everywhere.
 Guided by Jewish values, the JCRC advocates, educates, collaborates and mobilizes action on issues important to the Jewish community.”

-In 1945, the name of the Jewish Coordinating Council was changed to the Jewish Community Relations Council, and the JCRC joined other local community councils across the United States to form the National Community Relations Advisory Council, now called the Jewish Council for Public Affairs (JCPA).
+In 1945, the name of the Jewish Coordinating Council was changed to the Jewish Community Relations Council (JCRC).
+The JCRC joined other local community councils across the United States to form the National Community Relations Advisory Council (NACRAC), now called the Jewish Council for Public Affairs (JCPA).

 The focus in the early decades was on interfaith and intergroup relations.
 The JCRC continued in the mission to combat extremism and racism, and gradually shifted from the “melting pot” theory of organization to that of cultural pluralism, developing and building on the concept of intercultural education.

 The creation of the State of Israel in 1948 was reflected locally in intensified activities relating to interpretation of issues relating to the new state and its need for security.
 Through the years, JCRC organized community efforts in the face of the Six Day War, Yom Kippur War, Intifadas, the wars in Lebanon, terrorist attacks, the conflict in Gaza and peace efforts.
 JCRC focuses on responses to efforts to delegitimize Israel and the threat of boycotts, divestment and sanctions, known as the BDS movement.
 Another current focus is the creating of civil dialogue on Israel and the peace process.